High Court rules MIQ lottery 'not demonstrably justified'

-The Grounded Kiwis have succeeded in their historic case against the MIQ system.
+The Grounded Kiwis have won their historic case against the MIQ system.

 Justice Jillian Mallon released her decision this afternoon and found that although MIQ was a critical component of the Government's elimination strategy, the combination of the virtual lobby and narrow emergency criteria meant New Zealanders' rights to enter their country was infringed.